James-G-Hill/Conditional-Audio-GAN/README.md

 # Conditional Audio Generative Adversarial Network

-My final project for an MSc Intelligent Technologies at Birkbeck, University of London.
+My dissertation project for an MSc Intelligent Technologies at Birkbeck, University of London.

 ## Research Area